-Course Outcomes: On the successful completion of this subject the candidate will be able to understand
+Course Outcomes: On the completion of this subject, the candidate will be able to understand

-- 1. Producing the solution
+- 1. Producing the solution for a given business problem

 - 1.1 Modelling

 - 1.2 Assumption setting

 - 1.3 Expenses

 - 1.4 Developing the cost and the price

 - 1.5 Investment management

 - 1.6 Provisioning

 - 1.7 Relationship between assets and liabilities

 - 2. Living with the solution

-- 3. Monitoring
+- 3. Monitoring of the solution results

 - 4. Have an understanding of the principal terms used in financial services and risk management.